Holden Commodore (VB)

 The Holden Commodore (VB) is a mid-size car that was produced by Holden, from 1978 to 1980.
-It was the first iteration of the first generation of the Holden Commodore, and was the Holden version of the General Motors V-body (V78) platform - developed primarily for the Opel Rekord E.
+It was the first iteration of the first generation of the Holden Commodore, and was the Holden version of the General Motors V-body (V78) platform - developed primarily as the Opel Rekord E/Commodore C.

 The car was officially launched on 26 October 1978 with showrooms receiving the first examples on 13 November 1978.
-Production of the VB only lasted seventeen months, the shortest reign of any Commodore.
+Production of the VB only lasted seventeen months, the shortest life span of any Commodore.
 The VB Commodore was effectively the successor of the Holden HZ, although most models in that series continued to be produced until the introduction of the facelifted VC Commodore on 30 March 1980.

-95,906 units of the VB Commodore were manufactured during the car's lifespan, and during 1979 the VB became Australia's number one selling car.
-Also in 1979, the VB won Wheels Car of the Year award, with the car being praised in the media for its value for money and engineering sophistication.
+The VB became Australia's number one selling car in 1979, the model's first full year of production.
+The VB also won Wheels Car of the Year award for 1978, with the car being praised for its value for money and referred to as "the best Australian car ever."